-During the current quarter, the Company incurred cash expenses of \$327,056, which included administrative expenses of \$151,674 and exploration and evaluation expenses of \$175,382.
-The Company is currently planning to start a drill program at La Esperanza with an initial budget of \$200,000.
+During the current period, the Company incurred cash expenses of \$691,019, which included administrative expenses of \$312,707 and exploration and evaluation expenses of \$378,312.
+In May 2018, the Company began a drill program at La Esperanza with an initial budget of \$200,000 and incurred \$46,093 in drilling costs before stopping the programme due to weather conditions.
 The administrative budget and exploration and land holding budgets for each of the Company's properties are established depending on expected cash resources and such budgets are regularly adjusted according to actual cash resources.

 Management of the Company considers its current working capital to be insufficient to meet its budgeted overhead and planned exploration and land holding requirements for the ensuing twelve months.
-A substantial portion of the Company's working capital consists of marketable securities that fluctuate in value and may have to be sold to raise cash.
+A portion of the Company's working capital consists of marketable securities that fluctuate in value and may have to be sold to raise cash.
 In the long-term there can be no assurance that the Company will be successful in securing the financing required to continue operations and advance its mineral projects.